winston-yallow/godot-cutscenes/README.md

 The currently active Cutscene.
 If no cutscene is active this is `null`.

 ## Additional Information
-I seperated this from a addon I wrote for my space game project.
+I seperated this from an addon I wrote for my space game project.
 It should work on it's own but I didn't test.
 If it does not work please open an issue.